joncros/DataMuse_Viz/README.md

 On the line 'PASSWORD': 'wxZPAHz89GSHY', replace 'wxZPAHz89GSHY' with the password you set when installing PostgreSQL on your system.

-The required python packages are listed in requirements.txt.
-You can install these packages manually using pip; or you can install all of these packages along with their dependencies using requirements-freeze.txt.
+The required python packages are listed in requirements-primary.txt.
+You can install these packages manually using pip; or you can install all of these packages along with their dependencies using requirements.txt.
 It is recommended to first create a virtual environment using virtualenvwrapper (linux or macOS) or virtualenvwrapper-win (Windows).
 After installing mkvirtualenv, type the following on the command line:
 <pre>mkvirtualenv datamuse_viz_env</pre>

 To install all dependencies at once, type:
-<pre>pip3 install --requirement requirements-freeze.txt </pre>
+<pre>pip3 install --requirement requirements.txt </pre>

 To work in this environment from the command line, type
 <pre>workon datamuse_viz_env</pre>